 - Who shouldn’t have one?

 That second question is just as important to us as the first.
 No product is the right fit for everyone.
-And here at Fire & Ice, we don’t sell just to make a sale.
-We want it to be the right long-term fit for you and your home.
+And here at Fire & Ice, we don’t sell just to make a sale; we sell because we want it to be the right long-term fit for you, your home, and your family.

 Make no mistake: the long-term benefits of whole-home dehumidifiers far outweigh the costs for many families.
 But there will also be plenty of homes that don’t need it.

-Breathing Easy in Your Home - Allergens and Air Quality
+Breathing Easy in Your Home - The Aprilaire E100 Whole-Home Dehumidifier

 It would be enough to tell you about the benefits of a dehumidifier, but we’d rather show you.
 The video below features the mother of our owner, Scott Merritt.
 Her whole-house dehumidifier is the difference between enjoying her time and home and being unable to breathe easily:

-Another of our employees had their basement flood (more on this later), and an Aprilaire dehumidifier saved the day for their home.
+Another of our employees had their basement flood, which resulted in damp carpeting, a messy water tray, and excess humidity (but more on this later), and an Aprilaire dehumidifier saved the day for their home.

 The Cooling Benefits of a Dehumidifier